Reviews

 After a career with the national museums of South Africa, Nicolaas Vergunst started his own research into Almeida’s murder.
 This has resulted in a fine and well-documented novel, entitled Knot of Stone: the day that changed South Africa’s history, published in September 2011.
 The book commemorates the death of Almeida and attempts to unravel the mysteries around this death and its long-term implications.
 The genre of this kind of mystery literature has been made famous by books of Umberto Eco, Dan Brown, Paulo Coelho and others.
 Readers will find in Knot of Stone an eloquently written and fascinating book that surpasses others in this genre; offering a lot of well-grounded spiritual facts instead of esoteric fantasies.

 The psychiatrist Laurence Oliver, a new spiritual source from South Africa with whom the author has been acquainted since 2004, has provided new and essential confirmation of Stein’s earlier claims.
-With his clairaudient faculties, Oliver offered further karmic backgrounds to several other events and personalities in western history—both before and since Almeida’s murder.
+With his clairaudient faculties, Dr Oliver offered further karmic background to other events and personalities in western history—both before and since Almeida’s murder.
 His messages help to create a context to otherwise isolated pieces of information.
-Knot of Stone is a splendid example of a new genre—the karmic novel.
+Knot of Stone is a fine example of a new genre—the karmic novel.

 With more and more spiritual information becoming available since the beginning of the 20th century, books that elucidate spiritual history have become necessary.
 Stein himself, a man of deep spiritual insights, wrote such a book about the 9th century in relation to the Grail stories, commenting: “The history of the Grail is the history of the world.
 And the history of the world is the history of East and West.”
 (1928)